dd9jn/rfc4880bis/crypto-refresh.md

 - A string of octets that is the encrypted session key.
   This string takes up the remainder of the packet, and its contents are dependent on the public-key algorithm used.

-  Algorithm Specific Fields for RSA encryption
+  Algorithm Specific Fields for RSA encryption:

-  - multiprecision integer (MPI) of RSA encrypted value m**e mod n.
+  - Multiprecision integer (MPI) of RSA encrypted value m**e mod n.

   Algorithm Specific Fields for Elgamal encryption: